UPDATED BY SUPREME COURT DECISION APRIL 25, 2019:

-In Paul E. v.
-Courtney F., the Arizona Court of Appeals vacated the family court’s orders that required parents to use a specific treatment provider to provide therapy for their child and to abstain from discussing “sensitive topics” with the child.
+The Arizona Court of Appeals’ decision Paul E. v.
+Courtney F. vacated the family court’s orders that required parents to use a specific treatment provider to provide therapy for their child and to abstain from discussing “sensitive topics” with the child.

 When the parties divorced in 2010, the decree awarded joint legal decision-making with Father to retain final say concerning two of the children’s education and medical decisions.
 Mother was awarded final say authority for the parties’ other child.
 The parents shared equal parenting time for all three children.